Optimizing Event-Driven Workflows in Microservices: Patterns for Scalability and Resilience

 Enables decentralized workflows; components react independently to events, reducing coordination overhead.

-- Saga coordinator listens to payment-confirmed
+- Saga coordinator listens to payment-confirmed.

-- Publishes registration-completed
+- Publishes registration-completed or cancelled.

 - Updates seat availability.
 See code sample 4.